 Potosí is quite a large city at 4000m and the climb up to it was steeper than any in Yorkshire.
 It didn’t help that we took a direct route up the smaller backroads and some were even cobbled.
-We stayed at an amazing hostel, back to £10 a night and this one even had heating, the first we’ve seen for a long time!
+We stayed at an amazing hostel, back to £10 a night with a kitchen and this one even had heating, the first we’ve seen for a long time!
 Potosí is famous for the old silver mine just outside the city.
 It is still operational today but the Spanish mined all of the silver so there are only lesser minerals to be found now.
 It is possibly to take a tour around the mine, but we arrived mid-afternoon and were leaving the next day so we didn’t visit them.
 Instead we explored city by foot for an hour or two (it was Sunday so the town was super quiet) and returned to the hostel to cook a big chilli.

 The air started to get warmer as we descended from Potosí which meant we didn’t have to wear all of our clothes anymore, we could eat lunch outside in the sun (chilli leftovers, yum!) and we spent one night camping between Potosí and Sucre.
 We found the most secluded place at the edge of a dried riverbed on some cracked mud and remembered how nice it was to be able to sit outside after dark.
 Since leaving Salta it had become too cold to be outside as soon as the sun went down so it was such a novelty again.